Not all exit rows are equal — here's how to pick the one worth having.

 -

 Select at booking if possible — Many airlines allow exit row selection for a fee at the time of booking.
-If the fee is reasonable ($20–50), it's almost always worth it for flights over 3 hours.
+If the fee is reasonable ($20–50), it's usually worth it for flights over 3 hours.

 -